rust84/kubesearch-mcp-server/README.md

 ## Features

-- **Search Helm Charts** - Find charts by name and see individual deployment examples from community members
+- **Search Deployments** - Find real-world deployment examples from community repositories to learn how others configure charts
+- **List Chart Sources** - Compare all available chart sources (official repos, mirrors, community forks) with deployment counts
 - **Chart Details** - Get detailed information about specific charts including popular configuration values with all variations sorted by repository quality
 - **Chart Index** - Explore available configuration paths in a chart to discover what can be configured
 - **Chart Statistics** - Get metrics about chart adoption, version distribution, and top repositories using the chart